orbitalchicken/Roadmap/README.md

     xplayer/xviewer/xreader/pix
-        add a persistant option to blank other monitors when in full screen
+        add a persistant option to blank other monitors when in full screen visualizations don't work

     xapps
         should show their project name in the about dialog

     pix
         should use a generic name in the application menu

+    xviewer
+        “Date in statusbar” doesn’t work.
+        “Disable Dark Theme” doesn’t work, if i’m right when i assume it should do “gsettings set org.x.viewer.view use-background-color false”?
+        “Hide Titlebar” not sure what it should do…?
+        “Export to Folder”, “Fullscreen Background”, “Python Console” and “Slideshow Shuffle” can’t be activated. in the moment they get grayed out and a tool-tip says “The plugin ‘XXX’ could not be loaded – An error occurred: Plugin loader ‘python3’ was not found” after a fullscreen-view the sidebar is gone and must be enabled manually again. please make the position (left/right, top/bottom won’t make much sense) of the sidebar configurable (like the gallery) at least via dconf!

     mintupdate:
         provide a CLI (to let people upgrade automatically)